Kabocha-64bit/Building-Blocks-Desktop-Enviroment-Debian-edition/README.md

 3. (Optional) Include your config files so others can use your setup!

 I'll feature the best ones right here in the README.
+(This DE expects that you have set up a WM before.
+Make sure to watch or read tutorials on how to set up a WM to boot all things needed.)